 Although the core of our theoretical framework is based on the Melitz (2003) approach, it is augmented with a variety of supplementary hypotheses in order to allow for other influences that may be important in the transition process or derived from the empirical literature.
 Transition is a process whereby countries increasingly acquire the institutional and economic characteristics of market economies.
 In addition the passage from central planning to market system requires a change and upgrading of human capital and investment in physical capital as well as technology.
 The technology spillovers resulting from FDI were crucial in speeding up the transition process in these countries.
 Although these factors are important in all countries, the transition process was heavily reliant on these factors.
 In principle, we expect firms’ export behaviour in TCs to be mainly and increasingly influenced by similar variables to those that influence firms’ export behaviour in developed market economies.
 However, the study also draws on the literature in transition economics by including a number of variables to address transition specific influences and the institutional and cultural heterogeneity amongst transition countries: ownership variables (especially foreign ownership); capital city effects, which may be more important in TCs; and country dummies.

 This paper employs large firm-level datasets drawn from the Business Environment and Enterprise Performance Surveys (BEEPS) conducted jointly by the World Bank and EBRD, which have remained underutilised in the area of cross-border trade.
 Tobit estimation is used to account for influences both on the likelihood that firms will decide to export (propensity) and on the export decisions of existing exporters (intensity).
 Three features of our empirical strategy help to ensure the robustness of the results and subsequent inferences.
 First, we investigate six datasets with corresponding variations in model specification: each of the three comparable rounds of BEEPS separately; the three waves pooled; a panel of firms surveyed in all three rounds; and a two-year panel of firms surveyed in the final two waves.
 Secondly, we compare the results from alternative – cross-section and panel - estimators.
-Thirdly, as a robustness check on each of the corresponding models estimated, we reestimate using each of the six datasets made complete by the imputation of missing values.
+Thirdly, as a robustness check, we re-estimate the models using each of the six datasets made complete by the imputation of missing values.

 Our estimates show, ceteris paribus, that the accumulation of human capital and technology are important sources of international competitiveness for SMEs.
 Consistent with this, companies with a greater percentage of highly educated workers in the workforce export more, while gross investment and new and upgraded technologies also promote exports.
 In addition, we find some evidence that productivity-enhancing spillovers promote SME exports.
 With regards to the firm-specific variables, the bigger the size of the firm the larger the share of sales generated in export markets.
 Companies with a foreign capital share have better prospects for exports; the same applies to firms engaging in production activities, who are more proficient in foreign markets than are non-production companies.
 The availability of external finance appears to be a significant determinant of the export behaviour of SMEs in TCs.
 So does membership in business associations, which enhances the networking ability of firms.
 Finally, period dummies highlight 2005 as the best performing year in terms of export performance; and, as expected, country dummies capture major differences in firms’ export behaviour in transition countries.